Tame symmetric algebras of period four with small Gabriel quivers: Introduction

 Now, the main result of this paper is stated as follows.

 \begin{mthm} Let $\La$ be a TSP4 algebra with Gabriel quiver $Q=Q_\La$ having $n=3,4$ or $5$ vertices.
 Then $\La$ is socle equivalent to a generalized weighted surface algebra. \end{mthm}

 The proof of the above theorem is divided into two major parts.
 The first part is devoted to determine all possible Gabriel quivers of TSP4 (even GQT) algebras with $n=3,4$ or $5$ vertices, and this is done in Section \ref{sec:6}.
 In particular, we confirm that the form of the Gabriel quivers is exactly as expected, i.e. these are the Gabriel quivers of GWSA's, which are generalized triangulation quivers modulo virtual arrows.
-With this, the second part (see Section \ref{sec:algstr}) deals with describing all possible TSP4 algebra structures $\La=KQ/I$ given by quivers $Q$ computed in the first part.
-More precisely, we show that for each allowed $Q$, the only TSP4 algebras $\La$ with $Q_\La=Q$ are the GWSA's with this quiver.
+With this, the second part deals with describing all possible TSP4 algebra structures $\La=KQ/I$ given by quivers $Q$ computed in the first, and this is done in Section \ref{sec:algstr}.
+More precisely, we show there that for each allowed $Q$, the only TSP4 algebras $\La$ with $Q_\La=Q$ are the GWSA's with this quiver.

 The rest part of the article provides necessary preparation for the proof.
 In Section \ref{sec:2} we recall a few basic notions from the representation theory, including derived equivalence and related notion of mutation of a symmetric algebra at a vertex of its Gabriel quiver.
-Section \ref{sec:3} is devoted to present some preparatory results on TSP4 (GQT) algebras, among others, the results concerning position of non-regular vertices in biserial Gabriel quivers of GQT algebras, which are crucial for Section \ref{sec:6}.
-The remaining Section \ref{sec:4} contains quick introduction to the notion of periodicity shadow, where in particular, we present necessary computations needed for description of Gabriel quivers in Section \ref{sec:6}.
+Section \ref{sec:3} is devoted to present some preparatory results on TSP4 (GQT) algebras, among others, the results concerning position of non-regular vertices in biserial Gabriel quivers of GQT algebras, which are crucial for analysis in Section \ref{sec:6}.
+The remaining Section \ref{sec:4} contains a quick introduction to the notion of periodicity shadow, where in particular, we present necessary computations needed for description of the Gabriel quivers in Section \ref{sec:6}.

-For the basic background on the representation theory of algebras we refer the reader to \cite{ASS,SkY}.